windytan/redsea/README.md

                        (011010110...).
 All characters but '0' and '1'
                        are ignored.

--c, --channels         Number of channels in the raw input signal.
+-c, --channels CHANS   Number of channels in the raw input signal.
 Each
                        channel is demodulated independently.

 -e, --feed-through     Echo the input signal to stdout and print